gerph/cairo-vnc/README.md

 Events from the remote connection are delivered to a queue and can be retrieved by calling the `get_event` method.
 This method takes a timeout to allow it to poll for a period or to return immediately.
 The events that are delivered will depend on the client's capabilities.
 Not all events will be of interest to the animator.
 The event type can be recognised either by checking the type of `VNCEvent` instance that has been supplied, or examining the `name` property of the event.
+All events have a `timestamp` object which contains the `time.time()` value when the event was queued.

 There are currently 3 events which can be delivered: